Buschti/Bike-Computer/README.md

 Repository for my Bachelor's thesis:
 Development and Optimization of a  Bike Computer with Navigation for  Embedded Systems

-This is my Bachelor’s thesis project: a Raspberry Pi–based bicycle computer with built-in navigation.
+This is my Bachelor’s thesis project: a Raspberry Pi - based bicycle computer with built - in navigation.
 It calculates routes using OpenStreetMap data and shows directions on a small display.
 Everything’s coded in Python, with minimal libraries and a focus on making it work from scratch.
 Feel free to use or improve it however you like.

 ## Short Summary
 ### Introduction
 In the age of smartphones, standalone navigation systems may seem obsolete at first glance.
-However, bicycles remain a niche where such devices still hold potential—especially in the open-source space.
+However, bicycles remain a niche where such devices still hold potential - especially in the open-source space.
 The goal of this project was to develop a bicycle computer with navigation capabilities, based on embedded systems and with minimal use of external libraries.
 The focus was placed on functionality, transparency, and technical inspiration for future students.

 ### Methods and Materials